efwoods/StreamYardIntegration/README.md

 ## Project MileStones
 This project will continue to reach the following milestones:
-1. Deployment to a cloudhosted environment
+1. Deployment to a cloud-hosted environment
 2. Https-certified endpoint security
 3. Support for 2fa verification
 4. New Themes and Styling for comments